Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Introduction

+In the above empirical studies of backbones with different pre-training configurations, we employ a basic end-to-end fine-tuning structure, \ie, \textit{Backbone and FC with Cross-Entropy loss}, which is commonly used and directly reveals the backbone’s ability to support downstream task performance~\cite{radford2018improving,chen2021empirical,he2022masked}.
+Moreover, in response to the subtle nature of forgery cues, we propose a competitive backbone fine-tuning framework that leverages dual backbones with an uncertainty-based fusion module to competitively identify implicit forgery cues, thereby improving the generalization performance of the pre-trained backbone.
+As shown by the \textbf{SSL-1k\&Face} results in Fig.~\ref{fig:compare_backbones}, our competitive fine-tuning method (\textbf{CFB}) achieves a $2.22\%$ significant performance improvement over its pre-trained backbone (\textbf{FB}), with additional experiments on other backbones presented in Table~\ref{tab:ablation2}.

+In practice, existing FFD methods typically adopt an empirical threshold of $0.5$ to convert continuous prediction probabilities ($p \in [0, 1]$) into discrete labels (real or fake)~\cite{kendall2017uncertainties}.
+However, this classification threshold depends on the probability distribution predicted by the FFD model on the test sets, and $0.5$ is not necessarily suitable.
+To address this, we propose a threshold optimization mechanism that integrates prediction probability and its confidence to compute a relatively optimal threshold, thereby enhancing the practicality of FFD models during \textit{inference}.

+Additionally, to explore the potential and practicality of our FFD method, we validate it from digital face to physical forgery face detection, which is known as presentation attack detection (PAD)\cite{george2019biometric}, face anti-spoofing\cite{jia2020single,wang2022domain,wang2022patchnet,long2023dual,liu2023towards,le2024grad}, and face liveness detection~\cite{chan2017face}.
+The PAD task focuses on identifying fake faces made from physical materials, such as printed photos, replayed images/videos, and 3D masks, all of which pose a significant threat in physical environments, particularly to face recognition systems.

-In summary, the main contributions of this work are as follows: (1) we propose a revitalized FFD pipeline through a complete revisiting from backbone \textit{pre-training} and \textit{fine-tuning} to \textit{inference} of discriminant results; (2) we develop and pre-train a proficient backbone that better represents facial component features tailored for FFD task; (3) we build a competitive backbone fine-tuning framework to enhance the backbone's capabilities in extracting diverse forgery cues; (4) we devise a threshold optimization mechanism to improve the backbone's accuracy and reliability in inference results; (5) we conduct extensive experiments to demonstrate the superiority and potential of our elaborate backbone, achieving significantly better generalization than previous methods in FFD and extra face-related PAD tasks.
+In summary, the main contributions of this work are as follows: (1) we systematically analyze the crucial role of pre-trained backbones in FFD task and develop an elaborate backbone that incorporates self-supervised learning and real faces to enhance facial feature representation for better forgery cue identification; (2) we build a competitive backbone fine-tuning framework with a decorrelation constraint and uncertainty-based fusion module to stimulate the backbone’s identification of generalization-benefiting implicit forgery cues; (3) we devise a threshold optimization mechanism using prediction probabilities and their uncertainty to calculate the optimal threshold from the seen test set, which improves discrimination accuracy on unseen test sets; (4) we conduct extensive experiments to demonstrate the superiority and potential of our FFD method, achieving significantly better generalization than previous methods in FFD and extra face-related PAD tasks.